everett-e/everett-e/README.md

-Powershell Scripting Hub.
-I hope you find my Github helpful with your powershell scripting needs.
+I hope you find my Github helpful with your scripting needs.
 Thank you,
-Stuxe_e
+Everett